Skip to main content

 Clinical Protocols for Organic Deficiencies

 When lifestyle interventions are insufficient because the underlying cause is organic, clinical protocols are designed to restore hormonal balance by supplying the body with the hormones it can no longer produce itself.
-These are not wellness enhancements; they are medical treatments for a diagnosed deficiency, guided by from organizations like the Endocrine Society.
+These are not wellness enhancements; they are medical treatments for a diagnosed deficiency, guided by clinical practice guidelines from organizations like the Endocrine Society.

 The diagnosis of hypogonadism requires both the presence of consistent symptoms and unequivocally low testosterone levels confirmed by at least two separate early morning blood tests.
 Treatment is recommended to correct the symptoms of deficiency and maintain secondary sex characteristics.